 Beyond that, working at Habitat is meaningful way to spend 9 hours each day.

 "Not one day goes by that I don't realize just how fortunate I am to make a difference in the lives of families who just want to work hard and have a place to call home," Lynne said.
 "To be a part of real, grassroots community change is very rewarding.
 Habitat Spartanburg has a terrific team and I'm thankful to contribute."

 Lynne earned a Bachelor of Arts in Journalism from the University of South Carolina.
-She and her husband, Jon, have been married for 12 years and are the proud parents of 8-year-old Clancy and a sweet, sweet rescue dog, Busy.
+She and her husband, Jon, have been married for 15 years and are the proud parents of 12-year-old Clancy, 7-year-old Jaxson and a sweet Cockapoo, Bailey.